urjc-docencia-robotica-movil/blog-robotica-movil-24-25-ToniLMM/README.md

 ## Observations

 To date, my best lap has been approximately 56 seconds with changes in the code, however they were tests since the car deviated a lot and the relationship between following the line and going at a good speed was broken.
 It should also be noted that times may vary due to computer performance.

+## Local navigation with VFF

+The objective of this practice is to implement the logic of the VFF navigation algorithm.

+Navigation using VFF (Virtual Force Field), consists of:

+  - Each object in the environment generates a repulsive force towards the robot.

+  - Destiny generates an attractive force in the robot.

+This makes it possible for the robot to go towards the target, distancing itself of the obstacles, so that their address is the vector sum of all the forces.

+### First days